shah-gaurav/paylocity-coding-challenge-vue/README.md

 - Look and feel of the website
 - Spelling and grammatical errors on various pages
 - Error conditions and validation messages are displayed correctly to the user
-- Test happy path to ensure that most major features of the website is not adversely affected by a particular release
+- Test happy path to ensure that most major features of the website are not adversely affected by a release

 #### Performance Testing
 A load test plan should be in put in place and executed on each build that is promoted to production.
 The purpose of this plan is to establish that the baseline performance of the application is within the set guidelines for the product and to make sure that performance is not negatively affected by new features or changes that are implemented in the future.